networktester7/android-app/readme2.md

 ## Currently functioning features:
 1. Login screen authenticates with main app.
+2. Search function.
-2. Users are able to view the database and inventory quantities.
+3. Users are able to view the database and inventory quantities.
-3. Users can add quantites of items.
+4. Users can add/subtract quantites of items from the inventory.
-4. Users can subtract items from the inventory.
+5. Users can subtract items from the inventory.
+6. Separate inventory pages for each hospital in network.

 ## Design (wireframes)